The Cats of Copenhagen

 The Cats of Copenhagen is a posthumously published short story written by Irish author James Joyce and illustrated by American artist Casey Sorrow.
-Written on 5 September 1936 in the titular city in a postcard to his grandson Stephen James Joyce, it was not published until 2012, by Ithys Press, when Joyce's work entered the public domain in certain jurisdictions.
+The story was written on 5 September 1936 in the titular city on a postcard to his grandson Stephen James Joyce.
+It was published in 2012, by Ithys Press, when Joyce's work entered the public domain in certain jurisdictions.

 Plot

 The story describes the city of Copenhagen, Denmark, where "things are not as they seem", and is critical of "fat cats" and other authority figures.

 Publication

-Ithys Press published their fine arts edition of The Cats of Copenhagen in January 2012.
+Ithys Press published its fine arts edition of The Cats of Copenhagen in January 2012.
 This edition features original pen and ink illustrations by Casey Sorrow, letterpress typeset by Michael Caine, and handmade paper marbling and binding of Christopher Rowlatt.

-The publication attracted controversy, as the Zürich James Joyce Foundation's Fritz Senn expressed disappointment that the script of The Cats of Copenhagen had been copied from a letter held at the Foundation without consultation or discussion.
+The publication attracted controversy, as the Zürich James Joyce Foundation's Fritz Senn expressed disappointment that The Cats of Copenhagen had been copied from a letter held at the Foundation without consultation or discussion.
+Writing in Granta, author James Scudamore told of meeting with Stephen James Joyce about potentially ghostwriting his memoir, and quoted him as saying he had never seen the story prior to its publication.